Use the vertical line test to identify graphs in which y is a function of x.

 Graphing Intercepts

-The y-intercept is the point where a graph crosses the y-axis, representing the value of the function when x equals zero.
-To determine the y-intercept, evaluate the function at x = 0.
-In this graph, the y-intercept is at the point (0,7), indicating that the function's value is 7 when x is zero.
+The y-intercept is the point where the graph crosses the y-axis, which occurs when x equals zero.
+This point shows the initial value of the function.
+In the graph, the y-intercept is at (0,7), indicating the function's value when x is zero.

 Recommended video: